 Where To Stay In Mexico City

-It’s no surprise that the St. Regis takes the crown as the most luxurious place to stay in Mexico City.
+It’s no surprise that St. Regis takes the crown as the most luxurious place to stay in Mexico City.

-The New York-based design stars Yabu Pushelberg are responsible for the hotel’s marble and onyx guestrooms, which come with private butlers and tech perks like TVs in the bathroom mirrors and bedside touch-screen control pads.
+The New York-based design stars Yabu Pushelberg is responsible for the hotel’s marble and onyx guestrooms, which come with private butlers and tech perks like TVs in the bathroom mirrors and bedside touch-screen control pads.

 What we love best: the morning yoga on the rooftop helipad and the 11-course tasting menu at the acclaimed French restaurant, La Table Krug.

-Merida is the epitome of luxury from boutique hotels, 5 star resorts, and upscale delicious local restaurants and pricy boutique clothing stores to find the latest silk beach caftan.
+Merida is the epitome of luxury from boutique hotels, 5-star resorts, and upscale delicious local restaurants, and pricy boutique clothing stores to find the latest silk beach caftan.